SaraAGithub-Portfolio/Movies_API/README.md

 ### Project Enhancements and Features

 Significant upgrades have been made to the initial version of this project, with a focus on user engagement and data management:
+- **Movie information** : View movie images and trailers when viewing all movies.
 - **Advanced Filtering**: Users can now filter movies not just by genre and release date, but also by title, enhancing the searchability and user experience.
 - **Comprehensive Reviews**: The platform enables users to view all reviews associated with a movie, accessible via IMDb ID or movie title.
 - **User Authentication and Authorization**: A secure system for user registration and login has been implemented, associating reviews with individual usernames.